laravel/vapor-docs/src/projects/deployments.md

 vapor deploy production --commit="${CI_COMMIT_ID}" --message="${CI_MESSAGE}"
 ```

-The commit hash will be injected into your applications environemnt under the key `VAPOR_COMMIT_HASH`
+The commit hash will be injected into your application's environment variables as `VAPOR_COMMIT_HASH`.

 ### Example With GitHub Actions